buildfirst/buildfirst/ch05/04_hoisting/README.md

 };
 ```

 The above wouldn't work as expected, because `test` isn't defined by the time we want to invoke it.
-JavaScript variables fill the scope in the order described below.

-- Scope context variables: `this`, and `arguments`
-- Named function parameters: `function (these, variable, names)`
-- Function expressions: `function something () {}`
-- Local scope variables: `var foo`

 ![hoisting.png][1]